vikram14/Deep-Learning/Convolutional neural netwroks/README.md

 CNNs have different architectures, example: AlexNet, VGG, GoogLeNet, ResNet and U-net.
 Studying all of these architectures gives you an intuition about when and what kind of architectures and hyperparameters are used for certain tasks.

-The following set of programs are some of more common applications of CNNs
+The following set of programs are implementations of some of the more common applications of CNNs